 Since the retirement of all four battleships with a total of 36 16-inch (406mm) guns, the US Navy is left with small 5-inch (127mm) guns (below) on today's cruisers and destroyers for naval surface fire support.
-Despite tacit acknowledgement by Admirals that ships must prepare to fight along coastal areas, procurement funding for naval gunfire remains virtually non-existent.
 Although some money is provided for research each year to quiet the Marines and other critics, other Navy programs always take priority when it comes to providing large sums for procurement.

-The simple solution is for the Navy to modernize the proven Mk-71 8-inch (203mm) gun.
+The solution is for the Navy to modernize the proven Mk-71 8-inch (203mm) gun.
 This gun was successfully tested aboard the USS Hull in the 1970s (below).
-Although the shock and the weight of the MK-71 strained the Hull, the newer DDG-51 Arleigh Burke class destroyers are twice its size, and new designs are even larger.
-A Navy study determined they can fit a modernized MK-71 on the Burkes, but the Navy shelved this opportunity in favor of a vague concept for a 155mm missile launcher called a gun.
+Although the shock and the weight of the MK-71 strained that ship, the newer DDG-51 Arleigh Burke class destroyers are twice its size.
+A Navy study determined they can fit a modernized MK-71 on the Burkes, but the Navy shelved this opportunity in favor of a 155mm missile launcher called a gun.

 This 8-inch projectile provides triple the range of 5-inch guns at considerably less cost than any weapon proposed today.
 Naval gunfire is needed to provide FIREPOWER to blast enemy defensive positions.
-An MK-71/60 firing twenty 8-inch rounds within one minute can provide far greater firepower at a far lower cost than expensive guided munitions.
+An MK-71 firing twelve 8-inch rounds within one minute can provide far greater firepower at a far lower cost than expensive guided munitions.
 This is important because the exact location of the enemy is often unknown, so guns blast suspected locations.
-In addition, the Navy can modify and use the Army and Marine stockpile of 8-inch ammunition for M-110 8-inch guns that were recently phased out.
-Finally, the variety of 155mm projectiles can be fired over 40 miles from 8-inch guns by using sabots.

-The Navy should incorporate an 8-inch gun into the design of future destroyers and cruisers and begin procurement of 8-inch guns to backfit on the Arleigh Burke class destroyers.
-The Navy does not need to research (e.g. delay) this subject, it needs to buy MK71/60 8-inch guns now.
+The Navy should incorporate an 8-inch gun into the design of future destroyers and cruisers and begin procurement of 8-inch guns to backfit on the Burke class destroyers.
+The Navy does not need to research this subject, it needs to buy MK71/60 8-inch guns.
 To ensure support, 5-inch and 8-inch replica shells should be placed on display in Pentagon and Congressional corridors so decision makers can see why 260 lb 8-inch rounds can provide 350% more firepower than the small 70 lb 5-inch round. (above) More details about this gun can be found in two articles published in the US Naval Institute's Proceedings: Nov '92 p.104 and Nov '94 p.
-94
+94.